 Weed and Lung Cancer

-So can smoking marijuana cause lung cancer?
+So can you get lung cancer from smoking weed?
 The research on a potential link between weed and lung cancer is still contentious.

-As mentioned, the combustion of any material releases toxic chemicals, and marijuana smoke contains many of the same carcinogens as those found in cigarette smoke.
+As mentioned, the combustion of any material releases toxic chemicals, and marijuana smoke contains many of the same carcinogens such as benzopyrene and benzanthracene that are found in cigarette smoke.
 In some cases, it may even have higher concentrations of toxins.
 For example, marijuana smoke is believed to actually contain about 50 percent more benzoprene and 75 percent more benzanthracene than cigarette smoke.
-Research also suggests that marijuana smoke contains about four times more tar than cigarette smoke.
+Research also suggests that marijuana and cannabis smoke contains about four times more tar than cigarette smoke.

 Secondhand marijuana smoke is also known to contain many of the same chemicals as directly inhaled smoke.
 Although there is currently very little research on the effects of secondhand marijuana smoke, experts are still concerned with the potential harm it could cause as a smoke containing harmful chemicals.